Copy and paste to seamlessly embed interactive maps on your website

 Frequently Asked Questions

-How do I embed a BatchGeo map on my website?
+Can I embed a BatchGeo map on my website?

-After saving your map, you'll receive an email with embed code.
-Copy the HTML iframe snippet and paste it into your website's HTML.
-No JavaScript or API key is needed.
-The map is hosted on BatchGeo servers and renders seamlessly within your page.
+Absolutely.
+After saving your map, you receive embed code that works like embedding a YouTube video.
+Just paste the HTML snippet into your website, blog, or CMS.
+The map is hosted on BatchGeo servers and displays seamlessly on your page.
+Learn more about embedding maps.